 EFH has an investment policy that seeks to provide a stable income base to support EFH's liabilities in line with its risk appetite and tolerance.
 In addition to this risk-return analysis, the chosen asset mix also considers the amount of regulatory capital that is required.

-EFH's investment portfolio is invested in well-established, active and liquid markets in Canada.
-Fair value for most investments is determined by reference to observable market data.
+EFH's investment portfolio is invested in accordance with its investment policy.
+Fair values for most investments are determined by reference to observable market data.

 Fair Value of Investments